lmunoz-m/ConcursoAoC2021/02/README.md

 After following these new instructions, you would have a horizontal position of <code>15</code> and a depth of <code>60</code>.
 (Multiplying these produces <code><em>900</em></code>.)

-Using this new interpretation of the commands, calculate the horizontal position and depth you would have after following the planned course. <em>What do you get if you multiply your final horizontal position by your final depth?</em>
+Using this new interpretation of the commands, calculate the horizontal position and depth you would have after following the planned course.

+#### What do you get if you multiply your final horizontal position by your final depth?